How can we help you today?

 What is a 400 Bad Request error?

-Every time you visit a page, submit a form, or upload a file, your browser sends a specifically structured request to the website’s server.
-If something about it is missing, broken, or unexpected (e.g., malformed syntax or unsupported values), the server stops processing it and returns a 400 error instead.
+Every time you visit a page, submit a form, or upload a file, your browser sends a structured request to the website’s server (which may include the page address, cookies, form details, file information, and other browser data).
+If part of the request includes invalid syntax, unexpected characters, or an incorrect URL, the server can stop processing it and return a 400 Bad Request error instead.

-You’ll often see 400 errors grouped with other 4xx HTTP status codes, which all point to request-related problems.
+You’ll often see 400 errors grouped with other 4xx HTTP status codes, all of which point to request-related problems.
 For example:

 • 401 errors relate to authentication or login issues